StrontiumGroup/QuickAriba/README.md

 .\submit.bat ".\ExampleOffersFromSupplier\ExampleReicheltOffer.pdf"
 ```

 `submit.bat` calls `supplier_file_to_ariba.py`, which auto-detects the supplier format, converts if needed, and fills the Ariba non-catalog request.
+Read on to learn which supplier formats are supported.
+Use CodeX to add scripts for more suppliers.
+Alternatively: create an excel sheet in the [Excel format](## Excel format) described below and submit that excel sheet directly.

 ## Project overview